 The legend tells us that an apparition of the Virgin Mary appeared, riding a giant donkey/mule up the steep Cabo Espichel cliffs from the ocean.
 On reaching the top of the cliffs, the Virgin Mary apparently vanished, leaving just the footprints of the giant donkey.

-But paleontologists have a different theory about the footprints on the side of the Cabo Espichel cliffs.
+But paleontologists have a different theory about the footprints on the side of the cliffs.
 They believe that they are the tracks of a dinosaur, rather than a giant mule.

-A traditional azulejo (blue and white) tiled representation of the Virgin Mary vision, is found within this tiny Chapel on the cliff.
+A traditional azulejo (blue and white) tiled representation of the Virgin Mary’s vision, is found within this tiny Chapel on the cliff.

 An easy fifteen minutes walk from the church will have you gazing up at the majestic 32 metres high, Cabo Espichel Lighthouse.
-It is a lone sentinel on this wild coast.
-The lighthouse entered service in 1790 and is still functional to this day.
-Of course, it has had few technological tweaks since construction.
+A lone sentinel on this wild coast.
+The lighthouse began operating in 1790 and is still functional to this day.
+Of course, it has had few technological tweaks since its construction.

-It is now automated, but this Lighthouse is part of a scheme to promote the importance of Portugal’s lighthouses and is open to the public on Wednesday afternoons.
+It is now automated, and as part of a scheme to promote the importance of Portugal’s lighthouses, it is open to the public on Wednesday afternoons.

-If you zoom in on the above Cabo Espichel map you can make out the dinosaur footprints – I have put a marker for where to look.
+If you zoom in on the above map you can make out the dinosaur footprints.
+I have put a marker for where to look.

 The Pedra da Mua tracks are located on the side of the cliffs below the Ermida da Memorial chapel and are difficult to see.
-The best viewpoint is from the opposite cliff but you’ll need binoculars.
+The best viewpoint is from the opposite cliff but you’ll need binoculars to make them out.